 Where has your culinary career taken you so far?

 I started out as a young chef working in hotel kitchens and first joined a 5* establishment in 1996, when I was Sous Chef at the London Hilton on Park Lane.
 From there I went on to work under Anton Edelmann at The Savoy, The Landmark London and The Harrington Club.
 I then became Head Chef at the Woodlands Park Hotel in Surrey, where I gained and held two AA Rosettes for five years.
 My career took me to various other restaurants in London – notably including Babylon restaurant at Kensington Roof Gardens, owned by Virgin.
 It was during this time my team and I won several awards, and I regularly cooked for the Branson family too.
-I joined The Athenaeum as Head Chef for Galvin at The Athenaeum this year and I am thoroughly enjoying the new challenge!
+I joined The Athenaeum as Head Chef this year and I am thoroughly enjoying the new challenge!

 What is your food ethos?